Cal Swim Camp

 McKeever has guided the Golden Bears to four of the past seven NCAA championships, including a crown this past March when the team set a school record with 513 points and matched the Cal mark with seven event wins.
 The Bears also captured their fourth Pac-12 crown, and McKeever was named the named both the Pac-12 and NCAA Coach of the Year for her efforts.

 Head coach of the U.S. women’s Olympic team during the 2012 Games in London, McKeever has guided Golden Bears to the top of the medal stand at virtually every level of the sport, from the Pac-12 and NCAA Championships to the Olympics and World Championships.

-Over the course of her career, McKeever has led Cal to three NCAA titles (2009, 2011, 2012) and three Pac-12 crowns (2009, 2012, 2014).
-Her charges have captured 31 NCAA individual championships and won 13 NCAA relay events.
-The five-time conference Coach of the Year has tutored the NCAA Swimmer of the Year eight times and the Pac-12 Swimmer of the Year on six occasions.
+Over the course of her career, McKeever has led Cal to four NCAA titles (2009, 2011, 2012, 2015) and four Pac-12 crowns (2009, 2012, 2014, 2015).
+Her charges have captured 35 NCAA individual championships and won 16 NCAA relay events.
+The six-time conference Coach of the Year has tutored the NCAA Swimmer of the Year nine times and the Pac-12 Swimmer of the Year on seven occasions.

 In addition to those historical milestones, McKeever is above all proud to have trained some of the most accomplished swimmers in U.S. history.
-Among the more than 20 Olympians she has tutored are Natalie Coughlin, who has collected a total of 12 medals – matching the highest number ever for an American woman, Missy Franklin, Dana Vollmer, Caitlin Leverenz, Rachel Bootsma and Staciana Stitts.
+Among the more than 20 Olympians she has tutored are Natalie Coughlin, who has collected a total of 12 medals – matching the highest number ever for an American woman - Franklin, Dana Vollmer, Caitlin Leverenz, Bootsma and Staciana Stitts.